 This is a tricky subject.
 Kayaking Turnip Rock and its neighboring formation the Thumbnail is private land.
 The best option is to stay “feet wet” meaning as long you are in the water you have every right to explore and experience one of the most unusual rock formations in America.

 However, you may also traverse the area below the “ordinary high watermark”.
 This doesn’t mean you can set up camp but you can stretch your legs, swim and take pictures.
 Don’t make a nuisance of yourself.
 Don’t try climbing up the rocks.
 The area literally steps away from residential homes and cottages of Pointe Aux Barques.
 Use Leave No Trace principles.

-Related Reading things to know padding to turnip rock
+Related Reading About Port Austin Kayak to turnip rock

 - Michigan’s Thumb Sparkles in Late Summer